ccb-hms/ccbfold/examples/workshop/README.md

    --output_dir="$OUTPUT_DIR"
 ```

-We can submit this job, with the requirement that the MSA completes first:
+We can submit this job, with the requirement that the MSA job completes first:

 ```bash
 sbatch --dependency=afterok:$MSA_JOB_ID step4_submit_af3_inference_batch.sh